-Qenos supports the full settlement of MSV's through the STTM settlement system to negate the need for individual parties to put in place separate documentation with other market participants for MSV transactions.
-Qenos would prefer this to the introduction of intra-day trading, which is likely to increase the level of resources required to participate in the STTM.215
+Qenos supports the full settlement of MSVs through the STTM settlement system to negate the need for individual parties to put in place separate documentation with other market participants for MSV transactions.
+Qenos would prefer this to the introduction of intra-day trading, which is likely to increase the level of resources required to participate in the STTM.

-Santos argue that the complexity of multiple different market rules, mechanisms, timings and administration requirements mean that new entrants require significant time to gather the expertise to effective manage the risk of using multiple markets.
+Santos argues that the complexity of multiple different market rules, mechanisms, timings and administration requirements mean that new entrants require significant time to gather the expertise to effectively manage the risk of using multiple markets.
+Santos recommends the AEMC consider standardising all balancing markets so there is one model across all regions to reduce complexity for participants.